- Food and Cooking»

 How to Store Chinese Spinach or Amaranth

-Chinese Spinach will quickly go limp after being picked and to keep it fresh, sprinkle it with water.
+Chinese Spinach will quickly go limp after harvesting and to keep it fresh, sprinkle it with water.

-However, it is best to consume it as soon as possible to enjoy its nutritional goodness.
+But it is best to consume soonest possible to enjoy its nutritional goodness.

-If you have planted Chinese spinach in your garden, then during harvesting, cut back about two-inches above ground level.
-This will leave some of the stem and leaves to assist in regrowth.
-Amaranth or Chinese Spinach can regrow rapidly and this cut-and-grow again method works well.
+If you have Chinese spinach in your garden then during harvesting, cut back about two-inches above ground level.
+This will leave some of the stems and leaves to assist in regrowth.
+Red leaf vegetable amaranth or Chinese Spinach can regrow rapidly and this cut-and-grow again method works well.

-If you plant from seeds, then the seeds should be sown very thinly on soil.
-When they sprout, plant them about 3-6 inches apart.
+If you plant from seeds, the seeds must be sown very thinly in the soil.
+When they sprout, replant them about 3-6 inches apart.

 Chinese Spinach is a tropical plant and requires sun and high temperature for rapid growth.
-Hence, you need to find area in your garden that receives the most sunlight.
+Hence, plant them in your garden that receives the most sunlight.

 The soil must be light, sandy, well-drained and of course fertile.
-They must be well watered and being a fast growing plant, you get to enjoy them only a month after sowing.
+They must be well watered and being a fast growing plant, you will enjoy them a month after sowing.

 My Other Articles on Healthy Fruits and Plants